clamsproject/aapb-annotations/scene-recognition/readme.md

 For each frame, pick which category of Frame of Interest or none.
 Then choose a subtype if needed.
 Enter the needed keystrokes, including modifier key if needed.
 In [keystroke mode](https://github.com/WGBH-MLA/keystrokelabeler/tree/main#starting-and-restarting:~:text=explicitly%20defined%20categories%22.-,Modes%3A,-The%20labeler%20has), the tool will move on to the next frame.
-In editor mode, you can add subtype.
+In editor mode, you can add a `subtype label`.

 - `seen` (bool) - This attribute describes whether the annotator/tool has annotated the frame.
 If "seen", that piece of data can be used for ML training.
 - `type label` (char) - This is which category of Frame of Interest or none.
 "No label" plus "seen" is the same as not a frame of interest.
-- `subtype label` (char) - Indicates if there is a `subtype` within that Frame category/`type label`. e.g. "Slates (`type`)" can be "Handwritten (`subtype`)", or "Digital (`subtype`)" or other options.
+- `subtype label` (char) - Indicates if there is a `subtype` within that frame category/`type label`.
+E.g. "Slates (`type`)" can be "Handwritten (`subtype`)", or "Digital (`subtype`)" or other options.
 Only "Slates" currently have a `subtype`.
 - `modifier` (bool) - This indicates if there is a modifier to the `type label`. e.g. Currently the only `modifier` is "[Transitional](https://docs.google.com/document/d/1IyM_rCsCr_1XQ39j36WMX-XnVVBT4T_01j-M0eYqyDs/edit#heading=h.xnfilznsrhpe)" meaning the frame in question is fading in or out from one `type`/category to another.

 (Other columns are not used)

 Other non-data-field terminology/hyper-definitions:
-- "proceed" - This means to move onto the next frame, without "seeing" it.
+- "proceed" - This means to move onto the next image, without "seeing" it.
-- "jump factor" - Not to be confused with the already sampled rate of the frames set from the video.
-Now that the frame set is loaded, you can skip through the frames by using the jump factor to increase the size of step.
+- "jump factor" - Not to be confused with the already sampled rate of the image set from the video.
+Now that the image set is loaded, you can skip through the images by using the jump factor to increase the size of step.
 - "mode" - Mode of the tool.
 - "sample rate" - This is a parameter that is used before the annotation tool is ready to use.
-It refers to how the frame set is extracted from the video; at what sampling rate.
+It refers to how the image set is extracted from the video; at what sampling rate.
 - "seen-density" - This is a qualitative distinction of image sets and how annotated/labeled/seen they are.
 In the densely-seen `27-a`, each image from the image set is seen by an annotator and labeled.
 No label is synonymous with a negative-case: seen, labeled as not-of-interest.
 Conversely, `27-b` is sparsely-seen, which means that only some images from the image set are annotated/labeled/seen.
 The rest are "held out" from use in training, as they have no label whatsoever.

 The most important types to annotate are highlighted in (green) on the `types of frames` above.
 These should be clearly delineated from each other in the guideline.
 The subtypes of slates (blue) is also important to annotate.
 However, the non-important cases (grey) are various different negative cases that are not frames of interest.
 These may be similar to positive cases.
 These are sometimes less distinct between each other.
-Do the best possible, but move on if too much time is spent.
+Do the best possible, but move on if too much time is spent figuring out the distinctions.
 Add the [modifier](https://docs.google.com/document/d/1IyM_rCsCr_1XQ39j36WMX-XnVVBT4T_01j-M0eYqyDs/edit#heading=h.xnfilznsrhpe) where needed.
 I.e. Pick the most preferred, clearest `type label`, add "Shift" when making the key combo.

 ### How to Annotate It
-The tool uses one key-combination press to annotate the different kinds of frames.
+The tool uses one or two key-combination presses to annotate the different kinds of frames.
 A key combination can be a single key, or could be a combo like "Shift P".
 Press the relevant one to annotate the `type`.
 To add a `subtype`, you will need to enter editor mode, use "Esc" key to do that.
 In editor mode, you will be able to use the up and down arrows to move between `type` and `subtype` entering.
 Press the key combo needed to annotate the main `type`.
 The press down to move to `subtype` and press another key combo for the relevant choice.
 Move on with "Enter" or "Return".